martin-plessy/porterson-to-xml/README.md

 You should not try to push your answer back to this repository, but you should create your own repository somewhere else, or simply return your solution in a zip.

-# Notes
+# Implementation Notes

-As it's an assessment, I am committing to `main`, while I should really commit to a feature bracnh...
+- As it is an assessment, I am committing to `main`, while I should really commit to a feature bracnh.
+- The commits corresponding to the "end" of each part are tagged `PART-1`, `PART-2`, `PART-3` and `PART-4`.
+- See commit messages for more details; some of them span multiple lines.
+- Solutions involved copy-pasting between parts, which would probably be avoided in a real-world scenario.
+- Parts 1 and 2 are comprehensive: they include both a console program and a test suite.
+- Part 3 only includes a console program: it uses components from parts 1 and 2, and those are already tested.
+Ideally, the common code (and tests) should have been extracted in a common project, but i wanted to keep the separation between the parts.
+- Part 4 consists only of a test project: at this point the code is each console program is pretty much the same and has low interest.
+It is more experimental, and is shamefully under-tested.
+- In term of complexity, I estimated 1 day, ended up 3-4 days.
+The major blocker being around (de)serialization and adapting to the particular formats.